aruadecarvalho/daily-quote/README.md

 # DailyQuote

 A website that generates random quotes with author, image, matching background and text color!
 I used [Lorem Picsum](https://picsum.photos/) to get a random background image, [Quotable API](https://github.com/lukePeavey/quotable) for the quote, and [ColorThief](https://lokeshdhakar.com/projects/color-thief/) to get the color palette of the image.
 The quote text is decided by the relative luminance coeficient of the background color.
-The relative luminance gives a value from 0 to 1, by their difference a function will determine the option that gives more contrast, the complementary colors are inversely proportional.
+The relative luminance gives a value from 0 to 1, by their difference a function will determine the combination that gives more contrast, the complementary colors are inversely proportional.

 https://daily-quote-app.netlify.app/